-Travelers – directly and through the Travelers Foundation – has provided more than $225 million in gifts to local communities over the past decade, focused on supporting academic and career success, developing thriving neighborhoods and creating culturally enriched communities.
-Our giving, along with our extensive volunteer efforts, assists our ability to deliver sustained value for all stakeholders.
+Travelers – directly and through the Travelers Foundation – has provided more than $230 million in gifts to local communities over the past decade, focused on supporting academic and career success, developing thriving neighborhoods and creating culturally enriched communities.
+Our giving, along with our extensive volunteer efforts, helps us deliver sustained value for all stakeholders.

-At Travelers, we understand that we can only thrive as a business enterprise if our economy – and by extension our communities – thrive too.
+At Travelers, we understand that we can only thrive as a business enterprise if our economy and our communitiesthrive too.
 We believe that strong communities are sustained by educational and economic opportunities, and we are dedicated to assisting our communities in generating those opportunities.
-Our community initiatives, including our volunteer and matching gift programs, are also designed to enhance employee engagement and retention.
+Our community initiatives, including our volunteer and matching gifts programs, are also designed to enhance employee engagement and retention.

-Travelers providescommunity supportboth directly and through the Travelers Foundation, the company’s philanthropic arm.
-The Travelers Foundation Board of Directors provides oversight of the Foundation’s strategy, priorities and activities.
-Our Community Relations department meets regularly with the Foundation’s Board, comprised primarily of senior leaders from our Management and Operating Committees.
+Travelers provides community support both directly and through the Travelers Foundation, the company’s philanthropic arm.
+The Travelers Foundation Board of Directors provides oversight of the foundation’s strategies, priorities and activities.
+Our Community Relations department meets regularly with the foundation’s Board, comprised primarily of senior leaders from our Management and Operating Committees.
 Community Relations also reports annually to the Nominating and Governance Committee of the Travelers Board of Directors.
-Travelers and the Travelers Foundation publicly disclosea detailed annual list of charitable givingandcommunity reportsto highlight our accomplishments and progress.
+Travelers and the Travelers Foundation publish an annualcommunityreport to highlight our accomplishments and progress.

 Our Giving Priorities

 With a focus on equity and inclusion, we target our giving and volunteerism priorities to help improve academic and career success, develop thriving neighborhoods and create culturally enriched communities.